lowesting/stripe-checker/README.md

   # do the build
   $ go build -o schecker cli.go
 ```
-after that you will have the binary called checker (stripe-checker) now just [use it](https://github.com/J4c5/stripe-checker/edit/main/README.md#how-to-use)
+after that you will have the binary called schecker (stripe-checker) now just [use it](https://github.com/J4c5/stripe-checker/edit/main/README.md#how-to-use)

 # how to use
 to check only one card you can use